tomjoht/learnapidoc/_docs/conceptual_topics_in_api_docs/docapis_doc_status_codes.md

 You can list your status and error codes in a basic table or definition list, somewhat like this:

-{% if site.format == "kindle" %}
-200 status code
-:  Successful request and response.

-400 status code
-:  Malformed parameters or other bad request

-{% else %}
 <table>
    <colgroup>
       <col width="30%" />